California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 Since that ruling, all the above information must be redacted from the court records and therefore can not be used to identify an offender.

-The recent ruling makes it incredibly difficult, if not impossible, to conduct a comprehensive background check in California.
+The recent ruling makes it incredibly difficult, if not impossible, to conduct a thorough records check in California.
 This case ruling is from the Fourth Appellate District of California.
 However, the ruling is likely to become case law throughout the State of California.

 Passing an Employment Background Check: California Job Seekers